Graph Element Networks: adaptive, structured computation and memory: Experiments

 \subsection{Scene representation with GENs}

 In this section, we illustrate the ability of GENs to perform a difficult spatial prediction problem and to adaptively grow with the spatial extent of new problem instances, using the problem of \textit{neural scene representation}~\cite{eslami2018neural}.
 The problem consists of receiving $K$ 2D images from different 4D camera poses in a single 3D scene, a maze in our case, then predicting the image that would be seen from a new camera pose.
 The original work on this problem proposed {\it generative query networks} (GQN), which first use a neural process to encode the input views ((pose, image) pairs) and then feed the encoding to a DRAW decoder~\cite{gregor2015draw} that renders the predicted image.
+For these experiments, we adapted the code of~\citet{Taniguchi18}.

 Unfortunately, the DRAW decoder has significant computational requirements.
-To reduce the computation required, we simplified the benchmark to require the system to identify the correct image among a set of candidates, rather than to generate a completely new image.
+To reduce the computation required, we simplified the benchmark to require the system to identify the correct image among a set of candidates, rather than to generate a completely new image, similar to contrastive learning methods~\cite{sermanet2017time,oord2018representation}.
 More concretely, after it has been trained, the GEN is given as input: 8 training pairs consisting of an image and a camera pose gathered from different viewpoints of a single maze, 576 candidate images from that maze and other mazes, and a query camera pose.
 It must predict which of the candidate images corresponds to the query pose.
 Each batch of training data consists of data from 64 mazes, with 8 (image, pose) pairs and 1 query pose per maze.
 The set of candidate images includes all target images and 8 other randomly sampled images from each maze in the batch.
-For these experiments, we adapted the implementation of~\citet{Taniguchi18}.